 Complaints before your contract has been completed

-For us to consider your EDR request, your contract needs to be for domestic building work and more than $3,300 in value (including labour, materials and GST) - excluding plumbing, drainage, gas fitting, termite management chemical system installation, building design and completed building inspections, which can be investigated regardless of value.
+For us to consider your EDR request, your contract needs to be for domestic building work and more than $3,300 in value (including labour, materials and GST) - excluding plumbing, drainage, gas fitting, termite management chemical system installation, building design and completed building inspections, which can be investigated regardless of value and hydraulic design work valued over $1,100.
 Domestic building work includes things like:

 - Building a house or duplex

 - Renovating, altering, extending or repairing a home, which can include a residential apartment or unit

 - Landscaping, paving, driveways, fencing, garages, carports, swimming pools and other associated works

 - Supplying lighting, heating, ventilation, air-conditioning, water supply, sewerage and other services and facilities.

 You can find the full definition of domestic building work in Schedule 1B of the Queensland Building and Construction Commission Act 1991.

 If your issue has arisen after your contract was completed, you'll need to follow the process applicable to your situation - defective building work, defective design services, building non-completion or unstatisfactory termite and pre-purchase inspection services.